filecoin-project/FIPs/FIPS/FIL+ FIP.md

 3. **Sector Extension**: Upon sector extension, the 10x multiplier will no longer be applicable after the upgrade.

-## Rationale
+## Design Rationale

-This proposal aligns with Filecoin's mission to provide useful storage and maintains the network's core values of decentralization, objectivity, and permissionlessness.
-It aims to reduce complexity and friction in the ecosystem, encourage the onboarding of real data, and foster a healthier growth environment for the Filecoin network.
+There are many ways to achieve the stated goal of the FIP discussion.
+After filtering out some of the less practical ones, it comes down to either prevent DC from being minted or reduce the multiplier for DC deals.
+Multiplier reduction is chosen not only for its simplicity in implementation but also avoiding the debate of wether turning off DC minting should be governed by Fil+ program or not.

 ## Impact and Migration